 (iii) the date of the enrolment and the date on which the enrolment ceases;

+(iv) the vaccination status of the child as recorded on the current vaccination status certificate for that child;

 and

 (b) the particulars recorded in the register are retained by the kindergarten for 7 years from the day on which the child’s enrolment ceases.

+[Regulation 138 amended: Gazette 21 Dec 2018 p.
+4853.]

 139. Permanent retention of kindergarten enrolment particulars

 (1) When the period referred to in regulation 138(b) expires in relation to particulars recorded in the register of a kindergarten, the chief executive officer is to ensure that the particulars are retained permanently, in so far as is practicable.